TrevorBagels/nomorediscordcreeps/README.md

 ## Setup and installation

+This program uses [pushover](https://pushover.net/).
+You can edit `/dev/notify.py` to easily implement a different method of notifying yourself.

 First, do some configuration.
 You'll need your discord token (`token`), Pushover application key (`pushover_token`), and Pushover user key (`pushover_user`).
 Set this all up in `/dev/config.json`. `config.json` probably doesn't exist, so just rename `config_example.json` to `config.json` and use that.

 Next, install the requirements.